 Aaron Tresham was born in McMinnville, Oregon.
 He was raised in a Christian home and placed his faith in the Lord as a child.
 Aaron earned a B.A. from Lewis and Clark College and an M.S. in Mathematics from the University of Oregon.
 At U of O he met Jennifer, who was born and raised on the Big Island, and they were married in 2004.
 Following graduate school, Aaron attended The Master's Seminary, while Jen taught high school math.
 Aaron eventually earned an M.Div., Th.M., and Th.D. in New Testament.
 After teaching math at Northern Arizona University for two years, the Lord opened up an opportunity to teach near Jen's family.
 So in 2013, Aaron and his family moved to Hawaii, where he currently teaches math at the University of Hawaii at Hilo.
 Aaron and Jen have two sons, Nathaniel and Matthew, who bring them a lot of joy and fatigue.

 Mark Morikawa was born in Honolulu, Hawaii.
 He heard the gospel throughout his childhood and put his faith in Christ as a teenager.
 Mark earned a B.A. in Communication from the University of Hawaii at Manoa in 2007.
 He then worked about four years as an adolescent substance abuse counselor on Oahu.
 In 2012, Mark started attending Berean Bible Church, while working for Goodwill's youth program in Hilo.
 He currently works as a Social Worker for East Hawaii Child Welfare Services.
 Mark's wife, Lima, was born in California and grew up primarily on Oahu.
 She became a Christian in 2011.
 Lima graduated from the University of Hawaii at Hilo in 2015 and married Mark that same year.
-She currently works in Suisan's human resources department.
-Mark and Lima are expecting their first child in December 2017.
+Mark and Lima have on son, Ezra.